Battle of Kosovo: Early reports

 The event of the battle quickly became known in Europe.
 Not much attention was paid to the outcome in these early rumors which circulated, but they all focused on the fact that the Ottoman Sultan had been killed in the battle.
 Some of the earliest reports about the battle come from the court of Tvrtko of Bosnia who in separate letters to the senate of Trogir (August 1) and the council of Florence claimed that he had defeated the Ottomans in Kosovo.
 The response of the Florentines to Tvrtko (20 October 1389) is an important historical document as it confirms that Murad was killed during the battle and that it took place on June 28 (St. Vitus day/Vidovdan).
 The killer is not named, but it was one of 12 Serbian noblemen who managed to break through the Ottoman lines:

 Another Italian account, Mignanelli's work of 1416, asserted that it was Lazar who killed the Ottoman sultan.
+The earliest detailed Ottoman account of the battle dates to 1512 by Neşri who exaggerated the size of Lazar's army and described the battle as a significant Ottoman victory.